jpsalado92/GDS-Resources/gds_tutorials/tutorial1_simpleviz/README.md

 ## Contents
 * How a Google Data Studio community visualization works
-* How to build a community visualization using the ds-component helper library
+* How to build a very simple community visualization using the ds-component helper library
 * How to integrate your community visualization into a Data Studio dashboard What you'll need